Pulmonary hypertension

 What is pulmonary hypertension?

-The most common pulmonary hypertension is idiopathic pulmonary arterial hypertension (PAH), which usually affects individuals between 30 and 60 years old and is more frequent in women.
+Specifically, pulmonary hypertension or idiopathic pulmonary arterial hypertension (PAH), one of the most common types, usually occurs in people between 30 and 60 years old, and is much more frequent in women.

 The main signs of this disease are: